-Report: Landfill operations comply with air quality regulations.
-Dust is controlled by paved roadways around the landfill and with regular spraying by the water truck for the unpaved roadways.
+Report: Dust is controlled by paved roadways around the landfill and with regular spraying by the water truck for the unpaved roadways.
 Dust from cover soil is controlled by moisture conditioning.
 Tarp use decreases the use of cover soil which results in less dust.
 The landfill gas collection system is monitored and maintained regularly.
-Reporting and notifications to the Department of Health Clean Air Branch and Solid Waste Branch are made as required.
+Reporting and notifications to the Department of Health Clean Air Branch and Solid Waste Branch.